jcbjoe/jemplater/README.md

-# templater
+# Templater

-A super simple library to help "render" template files from json or yaml variable files.
+A super simple CLI for generating files from templates.